katarinaolympia/GameOn-website-FR/README.md

 Landing page implementation for a video game site.

 JS Features
-- Opening and closing the modal
+- Modal opening and closing
 - Implementation of form entries
 - Implementation of error messages
-- Mode of confirmation of validation of the form
+- New pop-up for confirming form validation